UniMath/agda-unimath/src/foundation/0-connected-types.lagda.md

         ( λ x → set-Prop (Id-Prop (trunc-Set A) (unit-trunc-Set a) x)) ( λ x → apply-effectiveness-unit-trunc-Set' (e x)))

-is-0-connected-is-surjective-pt :
+is-0-connected-is-surjective-point :
   {l1 : Level} {A : UU l1} (a : A) →
-  is-surjective (pt a) → is-0-connected A
+  is-surjective (point a) → is-0-connected A
-is-0-connected-is-surjective-pt a H =
+is-0-connected-is-surjective-point a H =
   is-0-connected-mere-eq a
     ( λ x →
       apply-universal-property-trunc-Prop